Promises of Continuity: G2-Dyads

 Function in applying determination: To become an intrinsic part of a social situation—despite possible uncongenial or detrimental events in the future.

-Engaging is constituted by confidently facing-g1 the reality and unequivocally participating-g2 with one or more others.
+Engaging is constituted by confidently facing-g1 the relevant reality and unequivocally participating-g2 in the situation.

-Base is provided by confidence in knowledge about the object to engage with, often a person or group but it could be a project.
+Base is provided by confidence in awareness of whatever is relevant in the situation, often a person or group but it could be an event or project.

-Drive comes from an irrevocable participation in accord with social conventions and situational requirements.
+Force comes from an irrevocable participation and social bonding in accord with conventions and situational requirements.

 ClosedMore